juliala2504/juliala2504.github.io/index.md

   - 10/2024 - 11/2024: Research visit

 - **Stellar Dynamics Research Group**, Vienna, Austria (May 2023)
-  - Talk on *Measurng the black hole mass of PGC1021091*
+  - Talk on *Measuring the black hole mass of PGC1021091*

 - **WST Symposium**, Vienna (May 2023)
   - Student support in Local Organizing Committee